 That’s my objective.
 At the moment people have these two categories in their mind: Attractive, interesting architecture for rich people and one-size-fits-all boxes for poor people.
 It doesn’t stack up.
 Everyone needs a home.
 We want to develop technologies that are affordable, but that everyone can look at and go, “That’s beautifully designed.”
 One of the things about open-source is that you don’t design for other people in other countries whom you don’t understand and whose economies you don’t know.
 You design to solve the problem where you are and then share the solution.
 Share globally, build locally.

 An immediate base for WikiHouse are those people who aren’t super wealthy, but are also not super poor.
 You have to be really rich before you’re not screwed by the current housing crisis in the UK.

 That structure that was in the lawn of the building center — how far or how close is that to being a viable thing for people to just start using?

 Well the structure is there, but the first caveat is that our web platform needs development.
 That’s what we are going to be working on.
 Secondly, getting a system through building regulations is quite doable, but what tends to be a bit slower are mortgage providers and warranty providers.
 They tend to be more conservative when it comes to innovative technologies.
 So it will be another cycle, or a year or so before mortgage providers will recognize that the system works, that the technology is there, for the web platform to catch up.
 In a way, it’s really not so innovative.
 It’s just vernacular with an Internet connection.

 On that last note: The Internet has provided people an extraordinary ability to publish whatever they want, which results in a lot of self-professed curators and authors and journalists.
-Now people are going to be under the illusion that they are architects.
+Are people now going to be under the illusion that they are architects?